Difficulty with Child in my Care

 A lot of this is common for children that are 15 months- 2 1/2 years old especially if the child is in your care the majority of the time and doesn't get to spend much time with his/her parents.

 It can also be that those behaviors are reinforced in the home by getting her way when she throws a tantrum.

 However, the lack of eye contact and inattentiveness may be additional concerns that should be evaluated by a professional, especially if they are accompanied by delayed toddler speech development.

 I would sit down and explain to the parents that this behavior is very concerning to you and that you highly recommend the child be evaluated by a developmental pediatrician.

 Remind them that early intervention is extremely important and if there are supports available it never hurts to use them and can only help the child in the long run.

 However, if they are unwilling to listen to you then all you can do is let it go or perhaps approach them again in a few months if the behaviors continue.

-You may also consider reviewing the aspergers checklist
+You may also consider reviewing the aspergers checklist or autism checklist.

 Fill them out for the child and if you feel the results validate your concerns recommend they review a checklist themselves.

 If you haven't already, be sure to download my free eBook with the best tips and techniques for helping all children by clicking the image below!